kannikakabilar/Kannika-Notas/Checkpoint/README.md

 20\.
 Complete Binary Tree Inserter - LeetCode Q919
 Self-Note: Very good Q to test understanding of BFS

 21\.
-Qs that can also be solved with DFS - LeetCode Q865, LeetCode Q1625
+Qs that can also be solved with DFS - LeetCode Q865 (unusual one), LeetCode Q1625 Notes-for-Q1625
+    - how do you lexicographically compare strings in Java?)
+    - Use HashMaps with BFS to keep track of the 'strings' that you have already visited
+    - Create helper functions to perform respective modifications to string

 22\.
-4-Directional type of Q using BFS - LeetCode Q1765, LeetCode Q994
+4-Directional type of Q using BFS - LeetCode Q994, LeetCode Q1765

 23\.
 Trickier but follows a routine BFS Q - LeetCode Q752, LeetCode Q433
+Hint-Note: Use HashMaps with BFS to keep track of the 'strings' that you have already visited

 24\.
 BFS Q that tests your Sorting knowledge - LeetCode Q2471